NEW ENGLAND DEVELOPMENT

 At least seven (7) Directors whose responsibilities include promoting the aims of the Association and assisting the Officers with their duties.

-The Board of Directors shall meet at least four (4) times during each fiscal year.
-The annual meeting shall be held in conjunction with the Annual Conference.
+SECTION G - MEETINGSThe Board of Directors shall meet at least four (4) times during each fiscal year.
+A business meeting open to the Members shall be held at least once per fiscal year.
+The annual business meeting may be held in conjunction with the Annual Conference.

 SECTION H - POWERS AND AUTHORITY